raphabot/c1cs-action/README.md

-# Trend Micro Cloud One Container Security Scan Action
+# Trend Cloud One Container Security Scan Action

 ![TM Logo](tm-logo.jpg)

-## Scan your containers with [Trend Micro Cloud One Container Security](https://www.trendmicro.com/en_us/business/products/hybrid-cloud/cloud-one-container-image-security.html)
+## Scan your containers with [Trend Cloud One Container Security](https://www.trendmicro.com/en_us/business/products/hybrid-cloud/cloud-one-container-image-security.html)

 This tool is meant to be used as a [GitHub Action](https://github.com/features/actions).